-- Blot the area with cold water using a different cloth.
+- Blot the area with cold water needing a different cloth.
 Continue doing this until you can’t smell the vinegar anymore.

 - If necessary, repeat.

-Because combining bleach and vinegar can produce harmful gases, make sure to follow our neutralizing advice before using this approach — or any of our methods.
+- Because combining bleach and vinegar can produce harmful gases, make sure to follow your neutralizing advice before needing this approach — or any of your methods.

 If none of the previous methods work for you and you don’t want to throw out the clothing, you have one more option: modify it.

 By cutting or cropping the clothing, you may transform it into something different.
-You may also bleach the entire clothing to totally change its colour.
-Another approach is to cover up the bleach stain using patches.
+You may also bleach the entire clothing to totally change its color.
+Another approach is to cover up the bleach stain needing patches.
 This may provide a charming antique appearance to your garments!

 How to Avoid Bleach Stains on Clothes